jonahwoo/sql-project/README.md

 # Notebooks

 - [Financial Statement Analysis Notebook](link_to_notebook_1): This notebook contains code for fetching financial statements data from the SEC Edgar Gov website and performing analysis using SQL.
-- [Peer Comparison Notebook](link_to_notebook_2): This notebook demonstrates how to compare the financial performance of a target company with its industry peers using SQL.
+- [Stock Data Analysis Notebook](link_to_notebook_2): This notebook demonstrates how to use the Alpha Vantage API to fetch real-time and historical stock data

 # Future Improvements